RobertCsordas/foomatic-filters-4.0.6-mac-os-11/README.md

 # How to install

-1. Install ghostscript with homebrew
+1. brew install ghostscript a2ps
 2. ./configure --prefix=/usr/local/
 3. make
 4. sudo make install (don't worry about the error at the end)
-5. make sure /usr/local/etc/foomatic/filter.conf has /opt/homebrew/bin in execpath
-6. add "Sandboxing Relaxed" to the end of /etc/cups/cups-files.conf
+5. add "Sandboxing Relaxed" to the end of /etc/cups/cups-files.conf

 # What is changed?